openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 -  Specifying a selective list of exported declarations with optional renaming; or
--  Specifying a name of one declarartion; or
+-  Specifying a name of one declaration; or
 -  Re-exporting declarations from other compilation units; or
 -  Exporting a type.